 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

-It is recommended to avoid using various third party software downloaders/installers or other unreliable sources to download files or programs.
-We advise to download them using only official and trustworthy websites, and direct download links.
-Update installed software or operating system through implemented functions or tools that are provided by official software developers.
-Avoid opening attachments (or web links) that are presented in irrelevant emails that are sent from unknown/suspicious addresses.
-Do not activate software or operating system using software 'cracking' tools, it is illegal and often lead to installations of malicious programs.
-Have a reputable anti-spyware or anti-virus software installed and scan the system with it regularly.
-Besides, software of this kind should be always up-to-date.
-If your computer is already infected with Domn, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Avoid using third party software downloaders/installers or other dubious sources to download files or programs.
+Download them using official and trustworthy websites, and direct download links.
+Update installed software or operating systems through implemented functions or tools provided by official software developers.
+Avoid opening attachments or web links presented in irrelevant emails that are sent from unknown/suspicious addresses.
+Do not activate software or operating systems using software 'cracking' tools - this is illegal and often leads to installation of malicious programs.
+Have reputable anti-spyware or anti-virus software installed and scan the system with it regularly.
+Keep this software up-to-date.
+If your computer is already infected with Domn, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Domn ransomware's text file ("_readme.txt"):
+Text presented in Domn ransomware text file ("_readme.txt"):

 Don't worry, you can return all your files!

 All your files like photos, databases, documents and other important are encrypted with strongest encryption and unique key.